bbmielke/Azure-Search/README.md

     Upload an array of hash ref documents to the index.
 This replaces the document if it already exists in the index.

+    This method returns an error string (or undef) and a hash representing the json response returned by Azure.
+You should check for the error string after each call.

+    Please note that each individual document gets a status code too that can be checked, but it's mostly unnecessary to check it unless calling merge\_documents.

     For more information on upload, merge\_or\_upload, or delete look at:

     [https://docs.microsoft.com/en-us/rest/api/searchservice/addupdate-or-delete-documents](https://docs.microsoft.com/en-us/rest/api/searchservice/addupdate-or-delete-documents)